 Drawbacks to Organic Fertilizers

-- Potentially Pathogenic: Incomplete composting can leave certain pathogens in the organic matter.
+- Potentially pathogenic: Incomplete composting can leave certain pathogens in the organic matter.
 These pathogens can enter the water system or the food crops, causing human health and environmental problems.

 - Expensive: Commercial organic fertilizers are often more expensive per unit than comparable chemical products.

-Weighing Your Choices
+Weighing the Choices